vidalvasconcelos/vidalvasconcelos/README.md

 # Hey, I'm Vidal Vasconcelos

-More than 10 years of writing code in companies of different sizes have always been guided by my deep passion for software development and on this journey I had the opportunity to work with Backend, Frontend and Infrastructure technologies, prioritizing the construction of more reliable software and the construction of healthy development teams.
+For over 10 years, I’ve been coding at companies of all sizes, driven by a deep passion for software development.
+Along the way, I’ve had the chance to work with Backend, Frontend, and Infrastructure technologies, always focusing on building reliable software and fostering strong, healthy development teams.